hjozwiak/tintin-kallisti-pack/README.md

 #### Linux

 The requirements are few.
-You just need tintin++of course and sox for sound capabilities.
+You just need TinTin++ of course and SoX for sound capabilities.
 Both of these should be available in your distribution's package manager.

 #### Mac

-Getting tintin++ and sox in the Mac environment is a bit more tricky.
+Getting TinTin++ and SoX in the Mac environment is a bit more tricky.
 Here are some steps to get you going.

 1. Install Homebrew
 2. Using Homebrew, install coreutils, gnu-sed, tintin++, and sox